A common question we’re asked by business owners entering the digital space – how much does a website cost?

 The pricing for dedicated servers may also depend on the type of processor used.

-If you have a small business website, shared hosting should be adequate.
+If you have a small business website, shared hosting should be adequate if you want to keep the cost of a website within an affordable range.
 However, for a large ecommerce website or data-heavy websites with a lot of traffic, a dedicated hosting plan may be a better option.

 As you can see from the image below, VPS hosting plans are much more affordable and yet offer the flexibility and security of dedicated servers.